 OVCF’s origin story differs from that of most community foundations.
-Typically, a founding donor or group of donors establishes a community foundation with a large initial gift, intending to accomplish shared charitable goals within a specific geographic area.
-Over time other donors in the community are invited or inspired to contribute, with the community foundation providing myriad ways for donors to contribute.
+Typically, a founding donor or group of donors establishes a community foundation with a large initial gift and the intention of accomplishing charitable goals within a specific geographic area.
+Over time other donors in the community are invited or inspired to contribute, with the community foundation providing myriad ways for individuals to participate.

 Conversely, OVCF formed around a monumental event that would bring a huge impact on the City of Sequim: the scheduled construction of the Highway 101 bypass.
 The bypass would divert traffic from Washington Street and while it would relieve traffic congestion through town, business owners feared their customers might bypass them.

 With this in mind, the Sequim-Dungeness Chamber of Commerce formed Sequim 2000, a committee of volunteers who represented the interests of local businesses and residents.
-The committee saw that the bypass had the potential to inspire a renaissance for Sequim’s downtown and they raised the money needed to realize their vision.
+The committee saw that the bypass had the potential to inspire a renaissance for Sequim’s downtown and raised money to realize their vision.

 From Committee to Community Foundation

 After the initial projects were completed, the Sequim 2000 group resolved to continue their work “to enrich the quality of life in the Sequim-Dungeness Valley.”
 With this mission in mind, the committee members incorporated in September 2001 as an independent, 501(c)(3) charitable foundation, calling itself The Community Foundation of the Sequim-Dungeness Valley (later renamed Sequim Community Foundation, and now known as Olympic View Community Foundation).